DasHomi/preventer/README.md

 # Preventer

-A fabric mod that prevents you and Minecraft from doing dumb and annoying things.
+A fabric mod that prevents you from doing dumb things.
 Every Feature can be toggled individually.

 ## **Features**